LiLeoHaolin/HCHSMissingData/README.md

-# Comparisons of Statistical Methods for Handling Attrition in a Follow-up Visit with Complex Survey Sampling
+# Simulation Codes for the Paper "Comparisons of Statistical Methods for Handling Attrition in a Follow-up Visit with Complex Survey Sampling"
-## Simulation Codes
 ### Haolin Li

 ## Project Description